 - Chilli: You can use any white beans in a white-bean chili.

-- Beans with rice: Beans and rice is a great option to enjoy for any meal.
+- Beans with rice: Beans and rice are a great option to enjoy for any meal.

 - Bean Burger Patties: Plant-based burgers with white beans taste delicious.